 Relates well to the scale, massing and character of London's residential terraced streets.
-Flexibility to deal with changes in topography.
-Larger homes with gardens suitable for families.
+Flexibility to deal with changes in topography. • Larger homes with gardens suitable for families.
 Allows for phased construction, which can assist in project funding and viability.
-Security of public realm through front doors and windows onto streets facilitating surveillance. • Ease of access and servicing due to direct relationship with street Otros ostika Cycle parking can be within the domain of individual homes, so long as it is provided over and above the minimum space/ storage/circulation standards.
-Strengths Dual-aspect is good for privacy, aspect, daylight, ventilation and passive cooling.
-Opportunity for all dwellings to have private gardens. • Opportunity for interesting spatial relationships across multi-levels.
+Security of public realm through front doors and windows onto streets facilitating surveillance. • Ease of access and servicing due to direct relationship with street • Cycle parking can be within the domain of individual homes, so long as it is provided over and above the minimum space/ storage/circulation standards.
+Strengths • Dual-aspect is good for privacy, aspect, daylight, ventilation and passive cooling.
+Opportunity for all dwellings to have private gardens.
+Opportunity for interesting spatial relationships across multi-levels.
 Potential to incorporate small scale live-work units.
-Opportunity to increase biodiversity and green cover; and integrate SuDS into gardens and through green roofs.
-Opportunity to incorporate rainwater-harvesting systems for outdoor water use, and SuDS within gardens to help reduce surface runoff.
+Opportunity to increase biodiversity and green cover; and integrate SuDS into gardens and through green roofs. • Opportunity to incorporate rainwater-harvesting systems for outdoor water use, and SuDS within gardens to help reduce surface runoff.
 Opportunity to incorporate property flood resilience measures.
 Adaptability and flexibility due to singular ownership.
-Weaknesses/ other As accommodation is stacked over a number of storeys, it can be less suitable for many disabled and older people.
-Less suited to integration with mixed uses. considerations More difficulty in meeting fabric energy-efficiency, but more opportunity for renewable energy.
+As accommodation is stacked over a number of storeys, it can be less suitable for many disabled and older people.
+Weaknesses/ Less suited to integration with mixed uses. other opportunity for renewable energy.